layan17/About-Naheem/README.md

  </p> </H1>
 **My Personal Interest Includes:**

-**- Database Administrator and Business Intelligence:** I took a database class where I develop a sales database for Mississippi National River and Recreation Area, a national park in Minnsota.
-I create a database model that connect every entities incolves in the sales in the park.
+**- Database Administrator and Business Intelligence:** I took a database class where I developed a sales database for Mississippi National River and Recreation Area, a national park in Minnsota.
+I create a database model that connect every entities involved in the sales in the park.
 I worked with Oracle SQL to the database script and queries for accessing, maintaing and defining the data.

 **- IT ANALYST:** My previous experience as an analyst as improved my skill of Understanding business and technology needs, and designing, analyzing and implementing efficient IT systems.

-**- Project Management:** To further strengthening my project managemnet skill, I recently built a responsive a forum web platform that gives Africans voice to speak against the corruption, and shares insight on trending issues in the continent.
+**- Project Management:** To further strengthen my project managemnet skill, I recently built a responsive a forum web platform that gives Africans voice to speak against the corruption, and shares insight on trending issues in the continent.
 I use Agile methodology for the development.
 I donate 20% of the revenue I made from google ad adense to charity homes for children that need help.
+The website URL is https://nairarule.com/.
 <H1> <p style="text-align: center;">
  My Contacts
  </p> </H1>